Work underway at McGill station

 Learn more about universal accessibility in the métro network

-Coordinating with the other projects in the area is very important to us.
+Coordinating with the other projects in the area wa very important to us.
 We have coordinated with the Réseau express métropolitain (REM) project and the Ville de Montréal’s projects on Sainte-Catherine.
 The traffic plan was developed with all stakeholders in the area.

 Did you know?